-- You have created a TKE Serverless cluster. - You have known Notes on Pod Scheduled to Super Nodes.
+- You have created a TKE Serverless cluster.
+For operation details, see Connecting to a Cluster. - You have known Notes on Pod Scheduled to Super Nodes.

 - 1. Log in to the TKE console and click Cluster in the left sidebar. - 2.
 On the cluster management page, click the ID of the target Serverless cluster to enter the basic information page. - 3.
-Click Super node in the left sidebar to enter the super node list page. - 4.
-Click Create.
-On the "Create super node" page, configure the parameters as shown below.
+Click Super node in the left sidebar and click Create. - 4.
+On the Create super node page, configure the parameters as needed.